-The Range Measurement Sounding part commences SIFS time after the Location Polling part and is the 2nd part of the TB range measurement sequence.
-The Location Measurement part is composed by one or more Trigger frames of variant ,type Location subtype Sounding allocating uplink resources to one or more ISTAs.
-Each TF Location Sounding frame shall be () followed by one or more uplink NDP multiplexed in the frequency (the detail is TBD) and/or spatial stream domain ().subclause SIFS time after the last UL sounding, the RSTA shall transmit an NDPA frame followed by a DL NDP sounding frame. tsubclausesubclauseFigure 11-35c shows a range measurement between an RSTA and two ISTAs (ISTA 1 and ISTA 4) responding to the poll.
-The TF of type Location sub-type Sound allocates a separate time, frequency (the detail is TBD) and spatial stream () to each ISTA.
-The DL NDP is used by all ISTA taking part in the exchange.
+The measurement sounding part commences SIFS time after the polling part and is the second part of each polling/sounding/reporting triplet (see Figure 11-35c).
+The measurement sounding part consists of one or more Trigger frames of variant Location, subvariant TB Ranging Sounding (“TF Location Sounding”, see 9.3.1.23.9 Location variant) allocating uplink resources to one or more ISTAs (see Figure 11-35c and Figure 11-35c2).
+Each TF Location Sounding shall allocate uplink resources for one or more ISTA’s UL NDP multiplexed in the spatial stream domain.The frame format of the UL NDP is an HE TB Ranging NDP PPDU (see subclause 28.3.17).
+SIFS time after receiving the last UL NDP, the RSTA shall transmit an NDP-A frame followed by a DL NDP sounding frame; the NDP-A is a Ranging NDP Announcement frame, see subclause 9.3.1.19 and the DL NDP is an HE Ranging NDP PPDU, see subclause 28.3.16.
+Figure 11-35c shows an availability window with an RSTA and two ISTAs (ISTA 1 and ISTA 4) responding to the poll.
+The TF Location Sounding allocates a separate spatial stream to each ISTA.
+The NDP-A is addressed to and the DL NDP is used by all ISTA taking part in the exchange.

+The RSTA shall select one bandwidth value for the measurement sounding part based on the Format and Bandwidth subfield of the Ranging Parameters field(s) (see 9.4.2.278) provided by each of the ISTAs during negotiation.
+This bandwidth can be different from the bandwidth used in the polling part but needs to adhere to the rules of multiple frame transmission in an EDCA TXOP (see 10.22.2.7).

-An RSTA transmitting a Location variant HEz Uplink Sounding Trigger frame to an ISTA shall not use a bandwidth wider than that indicated in the initial Fine Timing Measurement frame sent to the ISTA and the RSTA shall set the TXVECTOR parameter CH_BANDWIDTH to be the same value as the BW subfield of the Common Info field in the Location variant HEz Uplink Sounding Trigger frame.
+The RSTA shall set the TXVECTOR parameter CH_BANDWIDTH of the TF Location Sounding to that same bandwidth and use the same value for the BW subfield of the Common Info field of said TF.

-An RSTA transmitting a Ranging NDP Announcement frame and a DL NDP after receiving an UL NDP as a response of a Location variant HEz Uplink Sounding Trigger frame shall set the TXVECTOR parameter CH_BANDWIDTH to be the same value as the BW subfield of the Common Info field in the Location variant HEz Uplink Sounding Trigger frame.
+When transmitting the Ranging NDP-A and DL NDP frames, the RSTA shall set the TXVECTOR parameter CH_BANDWIDTH to that same bandwidth.

-An ISTA transmitting an UL NDP as a response of a Location variant HEz Uplink Sounding Trigger frame shall set the TXVECTOR parameter CH_BANDWIDTH to be the same value as the BW subfield of the Common Info field in the Location variant HEz Uplink Sounding Trigger frame.
+Any ISTA that transmits an UL NDP as a response to the TF Location Sounding, shall set the TXVECTOR parameter CH_BANDWIDTH to the value defined in the BW subfield of the Common Info field of the soliciting TF.

-—Figure 11-35c TB Range Measurement Sounding Using P-matrix for two ranging ISTAs
+Figure 11-35c2 TB Ranging availability window with multiple TF Location Sounding

+The RSTA may schedule some ISTAs that replied during the polling part to the first measurement sounding part instance and other ISTAs to one of possibly multiple extra measurement sounding part instances (see Figure 11-35b1 and Figure 11-35b2).
+This is necessary, for example, if different ISTAs have indicated varying, incompatible Format and Bandwidth parameters in their Ranging Parameters fields or if the RSTA wants to limit the time duration of each range measurement sounding instance.

-TOF measurement is executed by both STAs capturing timestamps of sounding frames.
-The ISTA captures the time at which the UL NDP is transmitted (t1).
-The RSTA captures the time at which the UL NDP arrives (t2) and the time at which the DL NDP arrives (t3) ().
-The ISTA captures the time at which the DL NDP (t4) arrives.
+Both RSTA and ISTA perform TOF measurements by capturing the timestamps of the NDP frames.
+The ISTA records the time at which the UL NDP is transmitted (t1).
+The RSTA then captures the time at which the UL NDP arrives (t2) and records the time at which the DL NDP is transmitted (t3).
+The ISTA finally captures the time at which the DL NDP arrives (t4).
 See Figure 11-35d.
-The timestamp values t2 and t3 shall be the measurement according to the RSTA’s clock (i.e., without applying any frequency offset correction to the time basis ()).
+The timestamp values t2 and t3 shall be measured according to the RSTA’s clock (i.e., without applying any frequency offset correction to the time basis).

-— Figure 11-35d
+Figure 11-35d Timing diagram of a Measurement Sounding part in TB Ranging

-The Round-Trip Time (RTT) is defined by equation (11-5a):
+The Round-Trip Time (RTT) is defined as

-RTT = [(t4-t1) – (t3’-t2’)] ()
+RTT = [(t4-t1) – (t3’-t2’)]